All of these pages present statements made by the followers of Rudolf Steiner

 “Modern Mandalas.
 In 1907 Rudolf Steiner created linear patterns drawn in connection with the seven planets.
 They were pure artistic forms carried out in a mandala format ...
 Steiner’s description of...what one can receive from [them] is in accord with mandala tradition.” — Van James, THE SECRET LANGUAGE OF FORM (Rudolf Steiner College Press, 2007), pp. 74-75.

 Mandalas are representations of the universe.
 Generally cIrcular, they are used in meditation and sacred rituals.
-The doctrines of Anthroposophy recognize two sets of seven "planets."
+The doctrines of Anthroposophy recognize two sets of seven planets.
 The planets having astrological powers — and symbolized by Steiner’s mandalas — are Saturn, the Sun, the Moon, Mars, Mercury, Jupiter, and Venus.
-A somewhat different line-up of seven planets is found in the Anthroposophical account of human spiritual evolution.
+A somewhat different line-up of seven "planets" is found in the Anthroposophical account of human spiritual evolution.
 These planets or planetary stages are Saturn, the Sun, the Moon, Earth, Jupiter, Venus, and Vulcan.
-Both of these lists of seven include some “planets” that are not planets (the Sun, the Moon, Vulcan), and both lists exclude some real planets (Uranus and Neptune).
+Both of these lists include “planets” that are not planets (the Sun, the Moon, Vulcan), and both lists exclude some real planets (Uranus and Neptune).
 In reality, the solar system has eight planets, not seven.
 Counting outward, they are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 Steiner knew about Uranus and Neptune, but he denied that they are members of the solar system.
+(If we count Pluto, the solar system actually has nine planets.
+And if additional planets are discovered farther out from the Sun...)

 “Steiner describes [his] mandalas and their accompanying forms as arising out of the ‘occult script’ and he says ...
 ‘When a [design] has a particular lawfulness, it works so as to lead a person directly to great cosmic mysteries....’” — Van James, THE SECRET LANGUAGE OF FORM (Rudolf Steiner College Press, 2007), p.
 139.